StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ### GPS Backup Performance

-As the GPS will normally get a fix from cold in 30 – 60 seconds when it has a good view of the sky, we dont want to run it from cold every time we need a location fix.
-Fortunately nnce the GPS has downloaded enough information on the GPS satellites the main GPS power can be turned off and as long as a voltage is supplied to the GPS backup pin the GPS will retain the satellite information in GPS memory.
+As the GPS will normally get a fix from cold in 30 – 60 seconds when it has a good view of the sky, we don't want to run it from cold every time we need a location fix.
+Fortunately once the GPS has downloaded enough information on the GPS satellites the main GPS power can be turned off and as long as a voltage is supplied to the GPS backup pin the GPS will retain the satellite information in GPS memory.
 When the GPS power is then turned back on the GPS can acquire an updated fix in as little as 1 – 5 seconds, this is called ‘hot fixing’.

 In backup mode the GPS may consume only 5uA to 20uA, so clearly there are significant power savings to be had if we only want intermittent fixes from the GPS.
 A GPS that only needs to run for a few seconds to get an updated fix every 10 minutes or longer will use a lot less power that an GPS that is left running all the time.